A driver was arrested for allegedly jumping over a rising drawbridge

 (CNN)Luke and Bo Duke would have been mighty proud.

-Michigan authorities say a man was arrested after driving his car over a rising drawbridge "Dukes of Hazzard" style.
+Michigan authorities say a man was arrested after driving his Dodge sedan over a rising drawbridge "Dukes of Hazzard" style.

 Miguel Gomez, 26, was speeding when he "struck and drove through" Fort Street Bridge's security gate and went airborne before landing on the other side of the bridge, Wayne County Prosecutor's Office said in a news release.